Cost of Attendance

 |Tuition and Fees||*Undergraduate||*Graduate||**Grad.
 Business||***Law|

-** Includes 24 hours of Graduate Business tuition, mandatory fees, and WCOB college fees
+** Includes 24 hours of Graduate Business tuition, mandatory fees, WCOB college fees

 Childcare, cooperative education program expenses, costs of a professional credential, study abroad, additional disability expenses, and computer expenses must be documented before being added to the student's budget.

-Effective Fall 2017, an increase of tuition was approved along with an increase in mandatory fees that equates to a 2.74% combined tuition and fees increase for Arkansas residents.
-The tuition and mandatory fee increase for non-resident undergraduates is 4.92%.
-Tuitions and fees for graduate Arkansans increased 2.66% and the increase is 4.94% for out-of-state graduate students.
+Effective Fall 2018, an increase of mandatory fees was approved that equates to a 0.74% combined tuition and fees increase for Arkansas residents.
+The tuition and mandatory fee increase for non-resident undergraduates is 3.53%.
+Tuitions and fees for graduate Arkansans increased 0.47% and the increase is 3.52% for out-of-state graduate.

 University of Arkansas Overaward Policy